zowe/docs-site/versioned_docs/version-v2.18.x/troubleshoot/troubleshoot-zos-certificate.md

 For more information see the steps in [Enabling the IBMZSecurity provider](https://www.ibm.com/docs/en/semeru-runtime-ce-z/11?topic=guide-ibmzsecurity#ibmzsecurity__enabling_z_provider__title__1).

-## Third-party certificate managemenrt tools may require additional steps for Zowe functionality
+## Third-party certificate management tools may require additional steps for Zowe functionality

 **Symptom:**